This guide was most recently updated on April 28, 2020.

 The iPhone 11 lasts an hour longer than the iPhone XR it replaces.
 It has plenty of life to last a whole day.
 Unfortunately, Apple doesn’t include an 18-watt power adapter, like the one that comes with the iPhone 11 Pro.
 It comes with a 5-watt changer.

 While the iPhone 11 isn’t Apple’s cheapest iPhone, you get a lot of features for the price—many of the same features are found on the more expensive iPhone 11 Pro.
 Prices for the iPhone 11 start at $699 for the 64GB model.
 You also get more color choices: black, green, (Product)Red, purple, white, and yellow.

-iPhone 8: Apple’s smallest phone
+iPhone SE: Apple’s smallest phone and smallest price

-If you want a small iPhone, your choice right now is the iPhone 8, with its 4.7-inch display.
+If you want a small iPhone, your choice right now is the iPhone SE, with its 4.7-inch display.
 Apple used to sell a phone that was even smaller, the iPhone SE with a 4-inch screen. but the company stopped selling it in 2018.

 The iPhone SE has a Home button and a large top bezel for a FaceTime camera and speaker.
 It uses Touch ID instead of Face ID that's on the other iPhones in the lineup.